 - 1. All clinical evaluations are Pass/Fail. - 2.
-Some courses require Competency Performance Examinations (CPEs) before students are permitted "hands on" experience in the clinical setting.
+Some courses require Competency Performance E x a m i n a t i o n s (CPEs) before students are permitted "hands on" experience in the clinical setting.
 For these courses, this is noted in the Course Policies and Evaluation Methods section of the Course Syllabus.
-Prior to the CPE, students will be given information about what is expected in order to pass.
+Prior to the CPE, students will be given information about what is expected to pass.
 Students must demonstrate satisfactory, safe performance of technical skills and/or procedures in a classroom or lab setting, based on the knowledge of when, why, and how those skills/procedures are to be performed.
 A student whose performance is deemed unsatisfactory on the first attempt will be counseled, given an opportunity for remediation, and have a second opportunity to demonstrate beginning competence.
 Inability to pass the CPE on the second opportunity will result in failure of the course (if it is a clinical course only) or failure of the clinical component of the course, therefore failure of the course. - 3.
-A student's written self-evaluation of clinical experiences must be submitted to the clinical preceptor for review and comments at the end of that experience.
-This evaluation is to be completed on the appropriate evaluation form, which is found in BBL in the corresponding course's section in the Midwifery Student Group, Clinical Records folder.
-Students must print a sufficient number of forms for each clinical session and bring these to the session.
-The student must complete both the numerical and comments sections of the selfevaluation form before submitting it to the clinical preceptor.
-Substantive evaluative comments on the day's performance are required.
+A student's self-evaluation of clinical experiences must be completed in Exxat and submitted to the clinical preceptor for review and comments at the end of daily or weekly clinical experiences.
+The student must complete both the numeric and comments sections of the self-evaluation form before submitting it to the clinical preceptor.
+Substantive evaluative comments on the days or weeks performance are required.
 These should address both strengths and areas for improvement and should reflect a cumulative evaluative approach.
 A student-preceptor conference immediately following each clinical experience is desirable.
-Self-evaluation is a critical component of the Midwifery learning process.
-Students are responsible for maintaining up-to-date and complete sets of evaluations for each clinical course or clinical component of the course.
+Self-evaluation is a critical component of the midwifery learning process.